About Acustica Audio products resources load and performance

 A thread is an entity within a process that can be scheduled for execution.
 All threads of a process share its virtual address space and system resources.
 In addition, each thread maintains exception handlers, a scheduling priority, thread local storage, a unique thread identifier, and a set of structures the system will use to save the thread context until it is scheduled.

-Computer systems make use of caches, small and fast memories located close to the processor which store temporary copies of memory values.
-Parallel computer systems have difficulties with caches that may store the same value in more than one location.
+Computer systems use caches, small and fast memories located close to the processor, which stores temporary copies of memory values.
+Parallel computer systems have difficulties with caches that may store the same value in multiple locations.
 This brings the possibility of incorrect program execution.
 These computers require a cache coherency system.

-Starting from CORE7 audio engine, N4 and Acqua Effect plug-ins product lines, multi-thread is done completely outside the audio host application in order to ensure the data exchange processes are done efficiently.
-When you use a zero latency instances you may notice that different hosts behave in different ways, especially at very low buffer size settings.
+Starting from the CORE7 audio engine, N4, and Acqua Effect plug-ins product lines, multi-thread is done completely outside the audio host application to ensure the data exchange processes are done efficiently.
+When you use zero latency instances, you may notice that different hosts behave differently, especially at very low buffer size settings.
 This behavior occurs because some host applications do not expect a plug-in to work completely outside the host application and try to set up a buffer size to avoid lost audio buffers.

-Different CPU processors brands and different product lines from each brand will behave differently, and normally for audio production, the speed of each core is more important than the number of cores.
-Currently, our products are tested on computer systems with Intel i7 and Intel i9 processors and we do not use Intel's Xeon processors or AMD products.
-This does not mean that are not supported, but simply that processors used to make the product quality control are officially supported.
+Different CPU processor brands and different product lines from each brand will behave differently, and normally for audio production, the speed of each core is more important than the number of cores.
+Currently, our products are tested on computer systems with Intel i7 and Intel i9 processors, and we do not use Intel's Xeon processors or AMD products.
+This does not mean that they are not supported, but simply that processors used to make the product quality control are officially supported.

 By using processors CPU with fewer cores but faster clock rate,

-when host application (DAW or NLE), stop the process waiting for other(s) thread(s) to be terminated following the scheduling, this delay will be less obvious.
-But if the stop is too long this phenomenon is usually represented as host application CPU load meters behaving strangely, even with high audio buffer sizes, like at 1024 or 2048 samples of buffer size.
+when the host application (DAW or NLE) stops the process waiting for other(s) thread(s) to be terminated following the scheduling, this delay will be less obvious.
+But if the stop is too long, this phenomenon is usually represented as host application CPU load meters behaving strangely, even with large audio buffer sizes, like at 1024 or 2048 samples of buffer size.

-If you see this behavior is your computer system, we recommend to contact your host's developer (DAW or NLE) to find out more details about how to optimize the audio processing, additionally, we recommend you to experiment with other types of CPU and hosts (DAW or NLE), since finding the correct combination between CPU and host will allow you to process the number of channels you need.
+If you see this behavior in your computer system, we recommend contacting your host's developer (DAW or NLE) to find out more details about how to optimize the audio processing.
+Additionally, we recommend you experiment with other types of CPU and hosts (DAW or NLE) since finding the correct combination between CPU and host will allow you to process the number of channels you need.

-As a final word, we encourage our users to explore and test other audio hosts in order to compare them and consider how efficiently Acustica Audio products are treated in your current computer.
+Finally, we encourage our users to explore and test other audio hosts to compare them and consider how efficiently Acustica Audio products are treated on your current computer.

 Additional information:

-To contact the Acustica Audio support go to the ‘Support and Help-desk Section’ in your Acustica Audio account.
-We do not provide support via social networks, public forums, Acustica Audio forums, or email accounts.
+The Acustica Audio single point of contact (SPOC) is the Acustica Audio help-desk portal.
+In order to access to Audio help-desk portal go to the Acustica Audio website and then to the support section.
+We do not provide help, assistance, or support via social networks, public forums, or through our email accounts.

 Was this article helpful?